monabennis/Policy-in-Action-2023-CAP-reform/README.md

   - `Regional_Maps.R`: Summary statistics of farms at the regional level, including the point maps depicting the share of active farms by CAP status in 2020 and 2023.
 - `Clustering/`
   - `K_Modes.R`: Clustering method to create profiles for farms that have lost CAP eligibility, with corresponding elbow plot to visualize the optimal number of clusters.
-- `Logistic_Model/`
-  - `Logit_AME.R`: Logistic regression estimating the impact of CAP eligibility loss on the probability of farm exit, with average marginal effects computed across multiple model specifications.
 - `Difference-in-Differences/`
   - `DiD.R`: Main script implementing DiD estimations across multiple model specifications, including the generation of confidence interval plots.
   - `Regional_DiD.R`: Extension of the analysis at the regional level, with corresponding confidence interval visualizations.
-- `RDD/`
+- `Logit and RDD/`
-  - `RDD_Fuzzy.R`: Fuzzy RDD using the age-67 cutoff as an instrument, with MSE-optimal bandwidth selection, estimating the effect of eligibility loss on farm exit and gross standard output.
+  - `PiA_Logit_and_RDD.R`: Logistic regression estimating the impact of CAP eligibility loss on the probability of farm exit, with average marginal effects computed across multiple model specifications.
+Fuzzy RDD using the age-67 cutoff as an instrument, with MSE-optimal bandwidth selection, estimating the effect of eligibility loss on farm exit and gross standard output.
+Also, plots to compare the estimates for different samples, and plots for estimates by region.
   - `McCrary_Test.R`: Density test for the running variable (age) around the cutoff to assess the no-manipulation assumption.
   - `Covariate_Balance.R`: Balancing tests and bandwidth sensitivity analysis to assess the credibility of the RDD design.
-- `Difference_in_Discontinuities/`
+- `Difference-in-Discontinuities/`
-  - `DiDisc_Fuzzy.R`: Fuzzy Difference-in-Discontinuities combining RDD and DiD variation to difference out pre-existing discontinuities at the age cutoff, with confidence interval plots across model specifications.
+  - `PiA_Diff_in_Disc.R`: Fuzzy Difference-in-Discontinuities (using gross standard output as the dependent variable) combining RDD and DiD variation to difference out pre-existing discontinuities at the age cutoff, with confidence interval plots across model specifications.
+Also, plots to compare the estimates for different samples, and plots for estimates by region.
-- `DML/`
+- `Double Machine Learning/`
-  - `DML_IRM.R`: Double/Debiased Machine Learning using the Interactive Regression Model to estimate the Average Treatment Effect (ATE) of eligibility loss on exit and gross standard output, with Random Forest learners and 5-fold cross-fitting.
-  - `DML_PLIV.R`: DML Partially Linear IV model using OVER_67 as an instrument to estimate the Local Average Treatment Effect (LATE), with Anderson-Rubin weak-IV robust confidence sets.
+  - `PiA_Double_ML.R`: Double/Debiased Machine Learning using the Interactive Regression Model to estimate the Average Treatment Effect (ATE) of eligibility loss on exit and gross standard output, with Random Forest learners and 5-fold cross-fitting.
+DML Partially Linear IV model using OVER_67 as an instrument to estimate the Local Average Treatment Effect (LATE), with Anderson-Rubin weak-IV robust confidence sets.
+Plots were also created to compare estimates with both methods and for different samples, and to compare regional estimates with both methods.
+At the end of the file, an Anderson-Rubin weak IV test is implemented and the C-statistic is visualized in a graph (with different possible values for the true value of the parameter on the x-axis, and the value of the C-statistic on the y-axis) in order to confirm instrument strength.
-  - `Regional_DML.R`: Regional heterogeneity analysis using both DML-IRM and DML-PLIV, with corresponding confidence interval visualizations.

 ## Key Findings